 Urban murals

-Council has been working with local artists to commission a range of new works featuring our native plants and animals and aspects of creating healthy, liveable communities.
+Council is working with local artists to commission a range of new works featuring our native plants and animals and aspects of creating healthy, liveable communities.

 Council’s Public Art Program aims to engage the local community to improve the visual amenity of our local areas.
 We focus on a variety of themes and foster unique opportunities for artists and groups to showcase their work.